hacktyler/maketylerweird/README.md

 [http://localhost:4567](http://localhost:4567)

-When you make a change to the theme, you'll need to run:
+Changes to the templates should be picked up immediately, but if you make changes to the static assets you'll need to run:

     fab reload